Srednogorie/fullstack-remix/README.md

 <!-- Deployment -->
 AWS Lambda Deploy
 1. In workflows deploy_lambda_application.yml update applicationName.
 Use hyphens i.e "application-name".
-This will be used to prefix the ECR and Lambda clusters also for a name of the ECR repository.
+This will be used to prefix the ECR clusters also for a name of the ECR repository.
-2. In deploy/parameters.json update ApplicationName parameter, keep it consistent with the action, it is used across the stack template.
+2. In deploy/parameters.json update ApplicationName parameter, keep it consistent with the action, it is used across the stack templates.